mvolkmann/blog/src/smalltalk.md

 ### Packages

-GRONK: Continue review here.

-Cuis Smalltalk supports the ability to save code outside an image file and load it into running images.
+Cuis Smalltalk supports the ability to save code outside an image file as a "package" and load the package into running images.
-This is an alternative to Monticello which is used in Squeak and Pharo.
+This is an alternative to <a href="https://wiki.squeak.org/squeak/1287" target="_blank">Monticello</a> which is used in Squeak and Pharo.

 Packages are collections of Smalltalk code stored in files with a `.pck.st` file.

 Package names are used as prefixes on class and method categories names.
+Package name abbreviations are often used as prefixes on class names.

 The GitHub account "Cuis-Smalltalk" provides many package repositories, 32 as of June 2024.